Downtown Dental Excellence offers

 Gum disease can also be to blame for bad breath.
 Once the bacteria are removed, a patient may notice that their breath smells much better.

 Moving beyond oral health, gum disease can actually affect other areas of the body.
-The bacteria from an infection can actually spread through the body via the bloodstream, increasing risks of respiratory and heart disease.
+The bacteria from an infection can actually spread through the body via the bloodstream, increasing the risk of respiratory and heart disease.

 Because of this, it is important to have gum disease treated as soon as possible.